root-project/web/manual/python/index.md

 - When obtaining the boolean value of a C++ instance proxy, both old and new PyROOT return `False` when such proxy points to null.
-On the other hand, when the proxy points to a C++ object, old PyROOT just returns `True`, while new PyROOT has slightly modified this behaviour.
-In new cppyy, if `__len__` is available, the result of `__len__` is used to determine truth.
+On the other hand, when the proxy points to a C++ object, old PyROOT just returns `True`, while new PyROOT has slightly modified this behaviour: in new cppyy, if `__len__` is available, the result of `__len__` is used to determine truth.
 This is done to comply with the default Python behaviour, where `__len__` is tried if `__bool__` is not present (see → [object.__bool__](https://docs.python.org/3.8/reference/datamodel.html#object.__bool__){:target="_blank"}).